Fit Like You Sample: Sample-Efficient Generalized Score Matching from Fast Mixing Diffusions: Preliminaries

-\begin{prop}[\cite{bakry2014analysis}] The Dirichlet form corresponding to Langevin has the form $\mathcal{E} (f) = \E_p \Vert \nabla f \Vert_2^2$. \end{prop} We will analyze mixing times using a decomposition technique similar to the ones employed in \cite{ge2018simulated, moitra2020fast}.
+We will analyze mixing times using a decomposition technique similar to the ones employed in \cite{ge2018simulated, moitra2020fast}.
 Intuitively, these results ``decompose'' the Markov chain by partitioning the state space into sets, such that: (1) the mixing time of the Markov chain inside the sets is good; (2) the ``projected'' chain, which transitions between sets with probability equal to the probability flow between sets, also mixes fast.

 An example of such a result is Theorem 6.1 from \cite{ge2018simulated}:

 \begin{theorem}[Decomposition of Markov Chains, Theorem 6.1 in \cite{ge2018simulated}] Let $M=(\Omega, \generator)$ be a continuous-time Markov chain with stationary distribution $p$ and Dirichlet form $\mathcal{E}(g,g)=-\langle g,\generator g \rangle_p$.
 Suppose the following hold. \begin{enumerate}[leftmargin=*] \item The Dirichlet form for $\generator$ decomposes as $\langle f, \generator g \rangle_p = \sum_{j=1}^m w_j \langle f, \generator_j g \rangle_{p_j}$, where